ComputeNepal/learn-c-programming/readme.md

 This repo is a collection of multiple C programming problems and their solutions.
 Before referring to this repository, it is recommended to know about the basics of programming like what are variables, loops, data types, functions, etc.

 Make sure to star the repository if you find it useful.
+And contributions to the repository are welcome.

 - [Beginners C programming Problems](#beginners-c-programming-problems)
   - [Basic Questions](#basic-questions)